 - Residential (gold only) – staying and working away from home as part of a team

 The expeditions form a major part of the award.
 Map skills and camp craft skills are tested initially near to home around Suffolk for the Bronze Award, before taking on the more challenging hills of the Peak District and Lake District for the Silver and Gold Awards.
 We also organise a Gold overseas expedition roughly every 2 years.
 In the past pupils have taken part in expeditions to Morocco, Peru and Nepal.
-In 2014 we will return to Morocco where pupils will complete a residential project, their expedition, and will then finish with a challenging trek; the ascent of Mount Toubkal, which stands at 4167m high.

 The satisfaction and sense of achievement on gaining the Award has led many to complete all three levels during their time at Woodbridge.
 Not only has the scheme proved highly enjoyable for most pupils, it has also left them with an achievement admired by many employers.